0xshariq/my-own-programming-language/README.md

+# This is only for learning purposes, how the programming languages works

 # My Own Programming Language — Keywords Reference

 This README documents the language keywords supported by the simple compiler in `compile.js`.
 The compiler is minimal and produces JavaScript code; the following describes the keywords and how they are parsed/generated.